Petr Rada: Management career

 Rada joined Jablonec as manager in October 2003 and led the team to the final of the 2006–07 Czech Cup, where they lost against Sparta Prague.
 After nearly four years at the club, Rada decided to leave the club in 2007.

 On 8 April 2009, he was sacked as coach of the Czech Republic national team after the team won just two of their six qualification matches for the 2010 FIFA World Cup.

 He returned to coaching on 26 October 2010 as the new coach of FC Slovan Liberec.
 In June 2011, it was announced he was returning to coach FK Teplice for his third spell.

 Rada became manager of Slavia Prague in 2012.
 He left Slavia in April 2013 with the club in eighth place in the league, with five matches of the season remaining.
+Rada led Dukla Prague from 2022 to 2025.
+In that time he celebrated promotion to the Czech First League by winning the 2023–24 Czech National Football League, and survival in the relegation playoffs at the end of the 2024–25 Czech First League.
+He received a red card in his final match.

+Controversy

+On 21 March 2024, Rada was banned by Disciplinary commission FAČR for eight months and fined 80,000 Czech crowns for shouting racist insult to Zbrojovka Brno manager Tomáš Polách in a second league 3–3 home draw.
+Rada stated that he shouted only "ty zoufalej cikáne" ("you desperate gypsy"), will appeal along with Dukla Prague and rejected the racist undertones of his words.
+On 22 April 2024, Appeals Committee upheld the previous verdict, but reduced ban to three months.

 Personal life

 Rada is the father of goalkeeper Filip Rada.